Pseudocholinesterase deficiency: Persian Jews

-Pseudocholinesterase deficiency (anesthesia sensitivity) is an autosomal recessive condition common within the Persian and Iraqi Jewish populations.
+Pseudocholinesterase deficiency is common within the Persian and Iraqi Jewish populations.
 Approximately one in 10 Persian Jews are known to have a mutation in the gene causing this disorder and thus one in 100 couples will both carry the mutant gene and each of their children will have a 25% chance of having two mutant genes, and thus be affected with this disorder.
 This means that one out of 400 Persian Jews is affected with this condition.